 - 1. Supportive counseling, motivational interviewing, reminders for appointments - 2.
 Check-ins about health and health screening questions - 3.
 Review of instructions from medical providers - 4.
 Inquiries about adherence to medication and medical treatment and related counseling - 5.
-Case conferences with Breaking Ground or outside service provider using conference calls - 6.
-Psychosocial assessments or service plans - 7.
+Psychosocial assessments or service plans - 6.
 Following up on entitlement issues with SSA or HRA as most issues can be addressed by phone.
-Staff can conference clients into calls with these centers - 8.
+Staff can conference clients into calls with these centers - 7.
 Preparing a client for a housing interview